top of page

 Not well-behaved systems are fooled by variance: This is like people systems, which are notoriously NOT well-behaved.
 Think of a chaotic stock market.
 Especially, a stock market after some news event is a catalyst for higher trading volume.
 Higher trading volume is akin to the higher energy contributing to non-normal distributions.
 Stock price distributions, especially in shorter time periods, are decidedly not normal.
 Stock price diversity may reveal unexpectedly large volatility and the volatility may express directional persistence.
 The traditional variance measure alone, because it fails to describe the manner of diversity, could provide a deceptive view of the stock market.

 Many are prone to stopping their past reality investigation at the second moment.
 Unfortunately, doing so forces us to make inappropriate simplifying assumptions about an extraordinarily complex world.
 Understanding dynamic stock market systems, like other dynamic systems, require deeper statistical moment investigation than stable coffee stirring systems.
 In today's world, well-intended social policy creates new attractors diverging from gravity or the well-behaved "pure" environment.
 It is the third and fourth moment that opens the door to a world teeming with uncertainty and complexity.
+This is our Y3 path from the big block.

 For an example of managing volatility in the context of building personal wealth, please see the article: